SirusDoma/MaiSense/README.md

     // Initialize sensor client
     // you can leave the argument empty and it will search process name that include "maimai" auto sensor = MaiSense::Sensor("maimai_dump_.exe");

+    // Hook the process
+    if (!sensor.Connect())
+        return -1; // Something went wrong during hook process (Run as admin might solve the problem)

     // Best do this in separate thread;
     while (true)